MombasaSt/ManagerValue/README.md

 **St2ndAtt** - Times a runner attempted to steal 2nd base, regardless of success

-**St2ndRate** - St2ndAtt / St2ndCh, as a percentage

-**St2ndRate+** - How good the rate of second base stealing was as opposed to the league average; 100 is average, above is better, below is worse
+**St2ndSuc** - Times a runner successfully stole 2nd base

-**St3rdCh** - The number of plate appearances where 3rd base was not occupied by a runner and 2nd base was
+**St2ndCh** - The number of plate appearances where 3rd base was not occupied by a runner and 2nd base was

-**St3rdAtt** - Times a runner attempted to steal 3rd base, regardless of success
+**St2ndAtt** - Times a runner attempted to steal 3rd base, regardless of success

-**St3rdRate** - St3rdAtt / St3rdCh, as a percentage

-**St3rdRate+** - How good the rate of third base stealing was as opposed to the league average; 100 is average, above is better, below is worse
+**St2ndSuc** - Times a runner successfully stole 3rd base

-**SacCh** - Opportunities for a sacrifice bunt, or where a bunt by the current hitter (not including pitchers) could move a runner to an unoccupied base.
+**SacBuntCh** - Opportunities for a sacrifice bunt, or where a bunt by the current hitter could move a runner to an unoccupied base.
 This includes a runner on first but not second OR a runner on second but not third.

-**SacAtt** - Times a batter attempted a sacrifice bunt, regardless of success
+**SacBuntAtt** - Times a batter attempted a sacrifice bunt, regardless of success

-**SacRate** - SacAtt / SacCh, as a percentage
+**SacBuntSuc** - SacAtt / SacCh, as a percentage

 **SacRate+** - How the rate of sacrifice bunts compared to the league average; 100 is average, above is more, below is less